How To Ship Freight To & From Canada

 The Commerce of Freight between the U.S. and Canada

 The United States and Canada have long been active trading partners.
 Estimates reveal annual trade totaling over $535 billion.
 This figure accounts for over 17 percent of all U.S. global trade.
 Importantly, the majority of freight transported is shipped via ground carriers.
 Shipping freight to and from Canada can be relatively easy with the help of an experienced professional carrier.
-The best transport carriers for cross-border shipping have well-trained account executives to manage all client accounts, assisting customers with the arrangement and handling of each freight cargo shipment and freight quote Canada.

 These highly efficient transport carriers also often employ customs coordinators to ensure smooth border crossings for all shipped products.
 These coordinators are very familiar with the customs regulations, including any recent changes in rulings or laws governing product shipments crossing the border between the U.S. and Canada.
 In the autumn of 2013, the Advanced Commercial Information (ACI) rulings took effect, initiating additional updates to Canadian customs regulations.
 Unless you work with a carrier that has a customs coordinator on staff, it is advisable to be familiar with all customs rules, amendments, and additions as listed in this document.